Tablighi Jamaat: Lack of political activism

+Tablighi Jamaat avoids scrutiny and official ban by maintaining absolute secrecy and neutral stance towards the Political Islam by remaining neutral towards extremist Islamic groups "neither condemning nor supporting their actions" as " any overt connection with these groups is not in the best interest of the Tablighi Jamaat", thus allowing it to coexist even in modern Western world.
+Many analysts find this neutrality of Tablighi Jamaat towards extremist political Islamist groups sufficient to make Tablighi Jamaat culpable because Islamist militant groups often attend TJ congregations "where they hand out recruitment pamphlets".
+This allows those radicals to obtain the cover of Tablighi Jamaat to gain visa for overseas travel.
+"It is thus possible that a [extremist Islamist] flame sparked and fueled by Tabligh could begin to burn out of control."

-Tabligh Jamaat has been criticised—especially by Hizb ut-Tahrir and Jamaat-e-Islami—for their neutral political stance and failure to assist Islamist forces in the fight against secular or non-Islamist opponents.
-Specifically they criticise the Tabligh Jamaat's neutral position towards issues in South Asia such as the introduction of an Islamic constitution in Pakistan (1950s), Islam vs Socialism (1969–1971), communal riots in India in the 1970s and 1980s, the Khatm-e-Nabuwwat Movement (1974), and Nizam-e-Mustafa Movement (1977).
+Tabligh Jamaat has been criticised—especially by the radical islamist groups, such as Hizb ut-Tahrir and Jamaat-e-Islami, for its neutral political stance and failure to assist Islamist forces in the fight against secular or non-Islamist opponents.
+Specifically they criticise the Tabligh Jamaat's neutral position towards issues in South Asia such as the introduction of an Islamic constitution in Pakistan (1950s), Islam vs socialism (1969–1971), communal riots in India in the 1970s and 1980s, the Khatm-e-Nabuwwat Movement (1974), and Nizam-e-Mustafa Movement (1977).
 The Tablighi Jamaat, in response, states that it is only by avoiding the political debates that the Tablighi Jamaat has been successful in reawakening the spiritual conscience of the followers.
-The apolitical stance also helped them operate in difficult times, such as during the governments of Ayub Khan (1960s) and Indira Gandhi (1975–77), when other sociopolitical Islamic groups faced restrictions.
+The apolitical stance also helped it operate in difficult times, such as during the governments of Ayub Khan (1960s) and Indira Gandhi (1975–77), when other sociopolitical Islamic groups faced restrictions.

 The difference of opinion regarding political participation also marks the fundamental difference between the Tablighi Jamaat and Islamist movements.
 While the Islamists believe that the acquisition of political power is the absolute requirement for the establishment of an Islamic society, the Tablighi Jamaat believes that mere political power is not enough to ensure effective organisation of the Islamic social order.
 The exclusive focus of the Tablighi Jamaat's attention is the individual, and members believe the reformation of society and institutions will only be effective through education and reform of individuals.
-They insist that nations and social systems exist by the virtue of the individuals who form them; therefore, the reform must begin at the grass-roots with individuals and not at the higher level of political structure.
+It insists that nations and social systems exist by the virtue of the individuals who form them; therefore, the reform must begin at the grass-roots with individuals and not at the higher level of political structure.